 OK.
 Here’s the deal: The eero 6, be it a single router, a 3-pack, or a 2-pack purpose-built mesh, is underwhelming by all counts.
 It’s slow, with limited range, and has zero Wi-Fi settings and a poor set of features.

-That, plus the potential risk of privacy, means you should totally skip it.
-But at $199 for a pack of two, it’s one of the cheapest Wi-Fi 6 mesh systems you can find, though not cheaper than the similar-specced Netgear Nighthawk MK63.
+That, plus the potential risk of privacy, means you should skip it.
+But at $199 for a pack of two, it’s one of the cheapest Wi-Fi 6 mesh systems you can find, though not more affordable than the similar-specced Netgear Nighthawk MK63.
 Still, that’s something.

 Amazon eero 6: Nothing of note